Your Gold Coast party questions answered

 You can expect Mylar balloons to last:

-Small size – 3-4 days then begin to deflate still lasting an additional 3-4 days or longer
+Small size – 3-4 days then begin to deflate still lasting an extra 3-4 days or longer

-Larger size – 3-4 days then begin to deflate lasting an additional 1-2 weeks or longer
+Larger size – 3-4 days then begin to deflate lasting an extra 1-2 weeks or longer

 Where should I seat my guests?

 Seating is an important part of any party.
 If possible it’s best to seat guests together based on common interests.
 Are they related?
-Do they have common sporting or social interests?
+Is there common sporting or social interests?
 Do they have common professions and same marital/single status?

 To keep the peace, it is best to avoiding seating people together who have animosity towards one another.
 Just makes the party better for everyone.